Booker T. Washington

 Washington was a key proponent of African-American businesses and one of the founders of the National Negro Business League.
-Washington mobilized a nationwide coalition of middle-class blacks, church leaders, and white philanthropists and politicians, with the goal of building the community's economic strength and pride by focusing on self-help and education.
+Washington mobilized a nationwide coalition of middle-class Black people, church leaders, and white philanthropists and politicians, with the goal of building the community's economic strength and pride by focusing on self-help and education.
 Washington had the ear of the powerful in the United States of his day, including presidents.
 He used the nineteenth-century American political system to manipulate the media, raise money, develop strategy, network, distribute funds, and reward a cadre of supporters.
 Because of his influential leadership, the timespan of his activity, from 1880 to 1915, has been called the Age of Booker T. Washington.
 Washington called for Black progress through education and entrepreneurship, rather than trying to challenge directly the Jim Crow segregation and the disenfranchisement of Black voters in the South.
 Furthermore, he supported racial uplift, but secretly also supported court challenges to segregation and to restrictions on voter registration.
 Black activists in the North, led by W. E. B. Du Bois, disagreed with him and opted to set up the NAACP to work for political change.

 After his death in 1915, he came under heavy criticism for accommodating white supremacy, despite his claims that his long-term goal was to end the disenfranchisement of African Americans, the vast majority of whom still lived in the South.
 Decades after Washington's death in 1915, the civil rights movement of the 1950s took a more active and progressive approach, which was also based on new grassroots organizations based in the South.
 Washington's legacy has been controversial in the civil rights community.
 However, in the late twentieth century, more nuanced perspectives about his actions by scholars and historians interpreted him more positively.